The Transformation Workout Plan

 Ready to jumpstart your own body transformation?
-Try this sample weight lifting plan for women workout from Shannon Dey, M.S., founder and CEO of Bombshell Fitness, a competitive training and coaching group for female athletes.
+Try this sample workout from Shannon Dey, M.S., founder and CEO of Bombshell Fitness, a competitive training and coaching group for female athletes.

 If this expert-grade routine seems intense, that’s because it is.
 But if you want to sculpt, tone, and firm your entire body—including those pesky trouble spots—this is your ultimate blueprint.
 Designed for an intermediate athlete, the following plan is inspired by the programs Dey creates for her Figure and Bikini competition clients.